"Hey Honey, can you hear that? It's raining again."

-"You know Hun, as soon as it stops raining again, we need to get those downspouts fixed."
+"You know Hun, as soon as it stops raining, we need to get those downspouts fixed."

 I think you get the idea.
-Days like that, are why some chores don't get done!
+Days like that, are why some chores simply don't get done!

-But have you ever heard the noise bouncing off a sponge laying in the sink under a drippy faucet?
+One such product that caught my eye was nothing more than a sponge that you placed in the crook of the downspout where it would absorb the falling water and according to the manufacturer, all of the noise.
+Really?
+But have you ever heard the noise bouncing off of a sponge laying in the sink under a drippy faucet?
 A sponge has the capacity to hold water and when the capacity is reached, essentially you have a noise reflecting mass.

 That product along with many others did not come home with me.

 This bag of "scrubbies" from your local dollar or variety store does not have the capacity to hold water.
 They will not fill up with water.
-But what they can do is break the flow of the rain falling down the spout, and disperse it in the process.
-Dispersed water does not make noise...Let's get started!
+But what they can do is break (disperse) the flow of the rain falling down the spout, and dispersed water does not make noise...Let's get started!

 Items needed for this project: